KentoYana/spotscanner/README.md

 SpotScanner is a command-line tool for quantitative analysis of fungal **spot-test plates**.
 It detects a printed marker on the plate, segments the image into a fixed grid, and measures colony growth in each spot, outputting results as CSV files and diagnostic images.

-The tool is designed for use in **fungal genetics** experiments (e.g. *Neurospora* spot tests) with either multi-channel replicators or manual pipetting.
+The tool is designed for use in **fungal genetics** experiments (e.g., *Neurospora* spot tests) with either multi-channel replicators or manual pipetting.

 ---